A City Guide To Malaga, Spain

 Flying to Malaga

 Málaga Airport is officially called the Málaga–Costa del Sol Airport.
-There are numerous direct flights from various countries and other cities in Spain, including Madrid, Barcelona, and Bilbao, to name a few.
-From the airport, you can get to the city center via taxi, train, or bus.
-Check flight prices with Expedia UK or with CheapOair.
+There are numerous direct flights from many countries and other cities in Spain, including Madrid, Barcelona, and Bilbao, to name a few.
+From the airport, you can get to the city centre via taxi, train, or bus.

 Train to Malaga

-The main train station for services throughout Spain and international train service will use the Málaga María Zambrano railway station.
-At this location, you will also find the Vialia Maria Zambrano Shopping and Leisure Center.
+While we’re on trains, let’s talk about arriving in Malaga by train.
+The main station for services throughout Spain is the Málaga María Zambrano train station.
+Here, you will also find the Vialia Maria Zambrano Shopping and Leisure Center.
 The Interurban bus station connection (Benalmádena, Churriana, Fuengirola, and Torremolinos) and international buses also use this facility.
 For more information on high-speed train lines and departures and arrivals, check out their website here.
 You can buy your ticket on the Renfe Website Here.

 Bus to Malaga

-If you prefer to travel by bus, there are several bus routes throughout Spain and Europe that will bring you to Malaga.
+If you prefer to travel by bus, it is usually cheaper, there are several bus routes throughout Spain and Europe that will bring you to Malaga.
 If you are taking a bus to Malaga, I recommend checking out FlixBus.
 Throughout 34 European countries, they have 2,500 destinations that over 400,000 daily connections can reach.
 ALternately you can check tickets and times with Omio.

 Day Trips from Málaga

 You can fill all your days and nights in Malaga city; however, there are many unique places to visit and things to do just outside of the city.
-Here are nine of our favorite day trips from Malaga.
+Here are some of the best day trips from Malaga, each offering a glimpse into the culture, history, and natural beauty that Southern Spain boasts.

 FAQ’s About Malaga Spain